puberty; breasts; hormones; boys; changes; gynecomastia; nipples; men;

 Older boys can develop breast tissue as can some older men.
 Doctors call breast tissue growing on a male 'gynecomastia' (say guy-nee-co-mass-ti-a) and they know that boys can be a bit scared if this is happening to them.

 Being overweight can make it seem like boys, or men, have breasts.

 puberty and breasts

 When puberty starts, lots of hormones begin working, often boys will develop some breast tissue.
-They get a slight swelling under the nipples and it can sometimes feel tender or sore.
+They get a slight swelling under one or both of the nipples and it can sometimes feel tender or sore.

 - The breast doesn't grow bigger, but the swelling may hang around for a few years while the boy is going through puberty.

 - Boys may feel very sure that everyone can notice they have 'breasts' but in fact most other people don't notice at all.

 - 65% of boys will have some breast tissue at some time, so if you think you are growing breasts, you are not alone.

 - This breast tissue doesn't stay there and the swelling will all be gone by the age of 20, unless you are overweight.

 - Ignore it - mostly other people can't see it, or they will not notice it.